Eskimuz/economic_model-zenodo/README.md

 look into https://pynetlogo.readthedocs.io/en/latest/install.html

-# Docker image
+# Docker images
-The image is in docker hub with this name biocorecrg/econ:0.1
+The images are in docker hub with this names:
+- biocorecrg/econ:0.1 (netlogo)
+- biocorecrg/econ_r:0.1 (R and its packages)

 # Launching the tool